Qubinode/qubinode-installer/test/README.md

 # Qubinode Testing and Validation

 Qubinode has been tested and validated on the following systems.
-You you would like to add your system to this list please fork this branch, update the document and perform a pull request.
+You would like to add your system to this list please fork this branch, update the document and perform a pull request.

 ## KVM Role Validation
 MotherBoard  | Testing Status | Tester